ietf-wg-ppm/draft-ietf-ppm-dap/draft-ietf-ppm-dap.md

 In general, the Aggregators are required to keep state for tasks and all valid reports for as long as collection requests can be made for them.
 However, it is not necessary to store the complete reports.
-Each Aggregator only needs to store an aggregate share for each possible batch interval (for time-interval) or batch ID (for leader-selected), along with a flag indicating whether the aggregate share has been collected.
-This is due to the requirement that in the time-interval case, the batch interval respect the boundaries defined by the DAP parameters; and that in leader-selected case, a batch is determined entirely by a batch ID.
+Each Aggregator only needs to store an aggregate share for each possible time window (for time-interval) or batch ID (for leader-selected), along with a flag indicating whether the aggregate share has been collected.
+This is due to the requirement that in the time-interval case, the batch interval respect the boundaries defined by the DAP parameters;
+and that in leader-selected case, a batch is determined entirely by a batch ID.
 (See {{batch-validation}}.)

 However, Aggregators are also required to implement several per-report checks that require retaining a number of data artifacts.
-For example, to detect replay attacks, it is necessary for each Aggregator to retain the set of report IDs of reports that have been aggregated for the task so far.
+For example, to detect replay attacks, it is necessary for each Aggregator to retain the set of report ID ranges tracking reports that have been aggregated for the task so far.
 Depending on the task lifetime and report upload rate, this can result in high storage costs.
-To alleviate this burden, DAP allows Aggregators to drop this state as needed, so long as reports are dropped properly as described in {{input-share-validation}}.
+To alleviate this burden, DAP allows Aggregators to drop this state as needed, so long as reports are dropped properly as described in
+{{input-share-validation}}.
 Aggregators SHOULD take steps to mitigate the risk of dropping reports (e.g., by evicting the oldest data first).

 Furthermore, the Aggregators must store data related to a task as long as the current time has not passed this task's `task_expiration`.
 Aggregator MAY delete